 It’s said that a family who works together, plays together.
-There certainly was no shortage of hard work, dedication, love, and laughs from our most recent group of Customer In Residence students.
+There was certainly no shortage of hard work, dedication, love, and laughs from our most recent Customer In Residence students.
 This family is incredibly smart, accomplished in their various fields, and avid athletes.
-When submitting their bios three noted that they would be bringing their bikes to ride the 30 miles to and from Freeport to our workshop in Auburn, every day.
+When submitting their bios three noted that they would be bringing their bikes to ride the 30 miles to and from Freeport to our workshop in Auburn every day.
 Never mind the 10 miles they probably logged while walking around the shop to collect their wood and assemble their pieces.
-Sharing a week with a group of CIR students is special no matter what.
-But, when you get a group that is made up of an entire family, you know there are going to be some great laughs and a healthy dose of sibling rivalry.
+Sharing a week with a group of CIR students is special, no matter what.
+But when you get a group that is made up of an entire family, you know there are going to be some great laughs and a healthy dose of sibling rivalry.
 The Kuenstener family left us wanting for nothing.

 Meet the Family